Bottled Water Storage

 What about stock rotation dates printed on some bottles?
 Does bottled water have a shelf life?

-- The U.S. Food and Drug Administration (FDA), which regulates bottled water as a packaged food has determined that there is no limit to the shelf life of bottled water.
-The FDA does not require an expiration date for bottled water products.
+- The U.S. Food and Drug Administration (FDA), which regulates bottled water as a packaged food product, has determined that there is no limit to the shelf life of bottled water.
+Thus, FDA does not require an expiration date for bottled water products.

 - Because it is packaged under sanitary, good manufacturing practices; is in a sanitary sealed container; and does not contain substances (such as sugars and proteins) typically associated with food spoilage, bottled water can be stored for extended periods of time without concerns.

-- Only one state (New Jersey) has ever required expiration dating for bottled water.
+- Only one state – New Jersey – has ever required expiration dating for bottled water.
 However, the New Jersey state legislature repealed the 2-year expiration date law several years ago, noting that there was no scientific evidence to support such a requirement.
-Some companies still place date-based lot codes on bottled water containers, which are typically used to assist in managing stock rotation at distribution and retails points.
+Some companies still place date-based lot codes on bottled water containers, which distribution and retail points typically use to assist in managing stock rotation.